enlinxu/prometheus_exporter/mysql_exporter/README.md

 ### Q: Now I don't see the errors in the exporter log, but I still don't see the mysql-exporter target in the prometheus Target configuration
-Answer: ServiceMonitor Verification: Ensure that your Prometheus setup is set to watch the robot-shop namespace for ServiceMonitor resources.
+ServiceMonitor Verification: Ensure that your Prometheus setup is set to watch the robot-shop namespace for ServiceMonitor resources.
 Depending on your setup, this might be set in a Prometheus custom resource or directly in the Prometheus configuration.

-Make sure your prometheus instance has the following sample setup:
+Make sure your prometheus instance has something like the following, with robot-shop in serviceMonitorNamespaceSelector:
 ```
   serviceMonitorNamespaceSelector:
     matchExpressions: